ARUNTHOMAS3/servicenow-incident-management-automation/README.md

 # ServiceNow Incident Management Automation

 ## Project Overview
-This project demonstrates automatic assignment of incidents using ServiceNow Flow Designer.
+This project demonstrates automated incident assignment using ServiceNow Flow Designer.

-When a new incident is created, the system automatically assigns it to a predefined assignment group.
+When a new incident is created, the system automatically assigns it to a predefined assignment group without manual intervention.

+---

 ## Business Requirement
-Manual assignment of incidents causes delay and SLA breach.
+Manual assignment of incidents causes:

-The goal is to:
+- Delays in response
+- SLA breaches
+- Increased workload for service desk agents

+### Objective
-- Automatically assign incidents on creation
+- Auto-assign incidents on creation
 - Reduce manual effort
 - Improve response time

+---

-## Solution
+## Solution Overview
-A Flow Designer automation was created with:
+A ServiceNow Flow Designer automation was implemented with the following logic:

-- Trigger: Incident Created
+- **Trigger:** Incident Created
-- Condition: State = New
+- **Condition:** State = New
-- Action: Update Assignment Group
+- **Action:** Update Assignment Group

+---

 ## Flow Logic
-1. Incident is created
+1. User creates a new incident
-2. Flow is triggered
+2. Flow Designer trigger executes
-3. System checks incident state
+3. System validates incident state
-4. Assignment group is automatically updated
+4. Assignment group is updated automatically

+---

-## Tools Used
+## Tools & Technologies
 - ServiceNow Flow Designer
-- Incident Management
+- Incident Management (ITSM)
 - Update Sets

-## Result
-- Assignment group populated automatically
-- No manual intervention required
-- Flow tested successfully
+- Global Application

+---

-## Screenshots
+## Testing & Validation
-Screenshots are available in the `/screenshots` folder.
+The flow was tested by creating new incidents with